-The preparation of the Charity's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities at the end of each reporting period.
+The preparation of the Charity's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of incomes, expenditures, assets and liabilities, and the disclosure of contingent liabilities at the end of each reporting period.
 Uncertainty about these assumptions and estimates could result in outcomes that require material adjustment to the carrying amount of the asset or liability affected in the future periods.

-There is no critical judgement in applying accounting policies that have significant effect on the amount recognised in the financial statements and no assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment within the next financial year.
+Management is in the opinion that there is no significant judgement in applying accounting policies and no estimation uncertainty that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.